 - Set up reminders for payments.
 This allows businesses to avoid late or missed payments, take advantage of discounts, and anticipate expenses.

-- Implement robust governance protocols and accounts payable procedures to categorize and automatically approve certain types of requests made by specified people to streamline the approval process.
+- Implement robust governance protocols and accounts payable procedures.
+This way, you can categorize and automatically approve certain types of requests made by specified people to streamline the approval process.

-- Set up vendor portals that allow vendors to track the status of deliveries, scheduling, contract terms, and invoicing in your system, without the need to talk to a representative.
+- Set up vendor portals.
+Doing so will allow vendors to track the status of deliveries, scheduling, contract terms, and invoicing in your system, without the need to talk to a representative.

 - Archive data.
 AP software makes archiving records simple.
 At every step from PO to payment, documents are attached to the transaction record.
 Saving this documentation provides a complete overview of the business relationship with the vendor, allowing managers to assess how well contract terms were fulfilled, view comments, queries, or complaints, and when payment was made.